-- (1) "Divert" means to change the intended course or path of water or wastewater into or out of the District's system without the authorization or consent of the District.
-Any unpermitted discharge into the District's facilities, and any unpermitted withdrawal of potable or recycled water from the Districts' facilities is a "diversion." - (2) "Tampering" means the unauthorized entering, breaking, damaging, destroying, uncovering, defacing, rearranging, injuring, altering, or interference with any temporary or permanent structure (including any pipeline), equipment (including any pumps or back-flow devices), or appurtenance owned by the District or that is part of the District's water, wastewater, recycled water, or natural treatment systems.
-Any unpermitted connection to the District's facilities is "tampering." - 4.7.2 Prohibition.
+(1) "Divert" means to change the intended course or path of water or wastewater into or out of the District's system without the authorization or consent of the District.
+Any unpermitted discharge into the District's facilities, and any unpermitted withdrawal of potable or recycled water from the Districts' facilities is a "diversion."

+(2) "Tampering" means the unauthorized entering, breaking, damaging, destroying, uncovering, defacing, rearranging, injuring, altering, or interference with any temporary or permanent structure (including any pipeline), equipment (including any pumps or back-flow devices), or appurtenance owned by the District or that is part of the District's water, wastewater, recycled water, or natural treatment systems.
+Any unpermitted connection to the District's facilities is "tampering."

+Installation by anyone other than the District of any equipment installed in a District facility, including a meter box or pressure regulating valve (PRV) vault onto any meter or PRV, is "tampering".
+This includes but is not limited to leak detection equipment, flow sensors, batteries or antennas.
+If any unpermitted equipment is installed it will be removed by District staff.

+Tampering also includes but is not limited to diverting from the District's system any water which has not been correctly registered, reconnecting water service that has been disconnected or shut-off by the District for nonpayment or other reasons, removing the meter register so flow is not detected and removing the meter tampering tag.

+- 4.7.2 Prohibition.
 Diversion and tampering are prohibited. - 4.7.3 Specific Prohibited Diversions to Sewers.
-The following must not be connected to a District sewer facility (or to a building sewer or building drain that in turn is connected directly or indirectly to a District sewer facility): roof downspouts, exterior foundation drains, areaway drains, car wash pads not covered by a roof, or other sources of surface runoff or ground water. - 4.7.4 Penalties for Diversion or Tampering.
+The following must not be connected to a District sewer facility (or to a building sewer or building drain that in turn is connected directly or indirectly to a District sewer facility): roof downspouts, exterior foundation drains, areaway drains, car wash pads not covered by a roof, or other sources of surface runoff or ground water.

+4.7.4 Penalties for Diversion or Tampering.
 Diversion and tampering are crimes under the California Penal Code and are violations of the Water Code and the Civil Code.
 Diversion and tampering may be subject to charges and penalties, as well as referral to the District Attorney for criminal prosecution.
-All charges and penalties shall be applicable and collected in accordance with section 14 and Exhibit B of these Rules and Regulations and pursuant to all other applicable laws and regulations.
+All charges and penalties shall be applicable and collected in accordance with section 14 and Exhibit B, Schedule of Rates and Charges and pursuant to all other applicable laws and regulations.